notgiven688/webminerpool/README.md

 _The client_ runs in the browser using javascript and webassembly.
 **websockets** are used for the connection between the client and the server, **webassembly** to perform hash calculations, **web workers** for threads.

-The code still needs some serious cleaning.
-The "keep it simple stupid" principle is used in  the project.

 # Overview

 ### SDK